-The Conferences on Nonlinear Systems & Dynamics provide a forum for bringing the various groups working in the area of Nonlinear Systems and Dynamics on a single platform for exchanging views and reporting research findings.
+The National Conferences on Nonlinear Systems & Dynamics provide a forum for bringing the various groups working in the area of Nonlinear Systems and Dynamics on a single platform for exchanging views and reporting research findings.

 Study of nonlinear systems and dynamics has emerged internationally as a major area of interdisciplinary research over the last two decades.
 As a result, international conferences/symposia are regularly held in this and related areas, and national-level conferences are held in most advanced countries.
 In India there are a number of groups actively involved in research on nonlinear dynamics.
 Need was being felt for a forum where active researchers in this area can meet periodically --- to report new experiments and theoretical developments, to examine hypotheses to explain physical phenomena, and to discuss common problems faced by people working in this field.
-The CNSDs are meant to serve this purpose.
+The NCNSDs are meant to serve this purpose.

 The history of the past conferences is as follows: